AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_StepByStepGuides_MLPconverter.md

 MLP (Multi-Love Pose) is a pose engine similar to AVsitterPlus that uses pose balls.
 It was the choice in the past for many engines, but it has now become obsolete.
 We may have engines made in MLP that we want to convert to AVsitterPlus.
 This tool will help with the process.

 Before detailing the process, it's important to make clear that this tool **only** converts the POSE lines.
 Props, facial expressions, and others like sequences and swaps will not be converted by this script.
-You also must manually add your MENU & TOMENU lines by <a href="/avsitterplus_avpos.html">editing the `AVpos` notecard</a>.
+You also must manually add your MENU & TOMENU lines by <a href="/avsitterplus_avp_positions.html">editing the `AVP_Positions` notecard</a>.

 Let's now detail the process: